 - But we’re obligated to thank God always concerning you brothers, *^loved by the Lord, because God chose you from the beginning for salvation by becoming holy through the Spirit and by faith in the truth,

 - into which He also called you through our gospel, for obtainment of the glory of our Anointed Lord Jesus.

 - So then brothers, stand firm and hold fast to the traditions which you were taught, whether through word or through letter from us.

-- And our Anointed Lord Jesus Himself, and God our Father – the One who showed preference for us and gave us the comforting encouragement of ages and good hope by grace –
+- And our Anointed Lord Jesus Himself, and God our Father – the One who ^loved us and gave us the comforting encouragement of ages and good hope by grace –

 - may He encourage your hearts and may He strengthen you in every work and good word.

 - Finally brothers, pray for us; that the word of the Lord might spread quickly and be glorified, just as it also was with you,

 - and that we may be delivered from perverse and wicked men, for not all are of the faith.

 - But the Lord is faithful, who will strengthen you and keep you from the evil one.

 - And we are *convinced in the Lord concerning you, that you both are doing and will do the things we command.